-The vision of the Trustees of Rainford High School is that we are the outstanding, inclusive 11-19 comprehensive school of first choice for all students in the local community.
+The vision of the Trustees of the Everyone Matters Schools Trust is that Rainford High School and the soon to join Trust academies are outstanding, and inclusive comprehensive schools that are the first choice for all students in the local community.
 We aim to develop confident learners with the skills to take ownership of their learning, who are proud of their achievements and are well prepared for life in modern Britain.